 Why Choose This Experience

-Most visitors see 250 meters of Nakamise.
-Your guide takes you into the backstreets, craft shops, and drinking alleys that 30 million annual visitors walk right past
+Free walking tours and rickshaws cover Nakamise's 250 meters.
+This tour goes into the backstreets, craft shops, and drinking alleys that 30 million annual visitors—and every group tour—walk right past

 Century-old knife makers, traditional paper shops, backstreet izakayas—places that welcome visitors but require Japanese to engage meaningfully